 Per diem rates (lodging, meals and incidentals) for U.S. cities can be found here.

 Summer housing.
 If your grant project includes having students working or doing research on campus during summer months, you may budget grant funds to pay for their on-campus housing.
-The 2019 rate for summer housing at Rhodes is $120 per week in Bellingrath.
+Consult the grants office for current rates.
+(For reference, the 2019 rate for summer housing at Rhodes was $120 to $175 per week.)

 Travel.
 College travel policy can be found here.
 When creating a grant budget that includes travel, consult online resources or call vendors for airfare or car rental costs.
+It is a good practice to itemize travel costs in your budget justification narrative.
 Lodging and meals estimates for U.S. cities can be found here.
-Include your daily costs for needed local transportation (cab fare, shuttles, airport parking fees).
-If you are driving, the standard mileage reimbursement rate for 2019 is $0.58.
+Include your daily costs for needed local transportation (Uber, cab fare, shuttles, airport parking fees).
+If you are driving, the standard mileage reimbursement rate for 2020 is $0.575 per mile.